-Due to the impact of the COVID-19 pandemic on the Victorian community in 2020 the review is being completed in two stages.
+Due to the impact of the COVID-19 pandemic on the Victorian community in 2020, the review was completed in two stages.

 To meet the requirements of section 38 of the Act, a statutory review of the Act was conducted in 2020 (Stage One).
-The Stage One Report was tabled before both houses of Parliament by the then Attorney-General on 10 December 2020.
+The Stage One Report was tabled before both houses of Parliament on 10 December 2020.

-This review (Stage Two) will address the Act’s expiry on 1 December 2021.
-The terms of reference for the second stage of the review are to consider the operation of the Act in terms of its:
+This review (Stage Two) addressed the Act’s expiry on 1 December 2021.
+The terms of reference for the second stage of the review were to consider the operation of the Act in terms of its:

 - ongoing need: determine whether the Act’s 1 December 2021 expiry should be retained, repealed or extended